Private Tours in Salzburg & Beyond | Walking Tours & Scenic Alpine Day Trips

-Today, countless Christmas songs fill the air, most of them written in the 20th century and popularized through modern pop culture.
+Today, countless Christmas songs fill the air, most written in the 20th century and popularized by modern pop culture.
 Yet a few beloved melodies have much deeper roots, among them is one of the most cherished of all: Silent Night, Holy Night.
 Though sung around the world on Christmas Eve, many are unaware that this gentle hymn originated near Salzburg, Austria.

 Silent Night, Holy Night - Christmas Carol from Salzburg